baotuyloan1/Microservice/README.md

 ![img_113.png](img_113.png)

-Download this repo for integrating Grafana (Loki, Prometheus, Tempo) https://github.com/bitnami/charts.git
+Download this repo for integrating Grafana (KeyCloak, Loki, Prometheus, Tempo,...) https://github.com/bitnami/charts.git

 This domain is going to be used for getting a public certificate in the resource server.